Fraxel Las Vegas

 Many people notice results within a week after their first treatment.
-Their skin feels smoother, looks less blotchy, and has a glow to it.
-The results depend on what your issue is that you want treated.
-If you are doing a series, you may need to wait the full length of the series, which can be 5-6 months, to see the complete and best results.
-Usually, collagen will continue to develop even up to 3-6 months after your last treatment.
+Their skin feels smoother, looks less blotchy, and has a glow.
+The results depend on the issue that you want to be treated.
+If you are doing a series, you may need to wait for the entire length, which can be 5-6 months, to see the complete and best results.
+Usually, collagen will continue to develop up to 3-6 months after your last treatment.

 How is Fraxel performed?

 You need to arrive about 1-1 ½ hours before your treatment.
 You or a technician will cleanse the treatment area and then apply a numbing cream to the area to be treated.
-Then you just relax, read, or listen to music, while the numbing cream takes affect.
+Then you just relax, read, or listen to music while the numbing cream takes effect.

 After you numb for about an hour, the numbing cream will be removed.
-You’ll be taken to the laser room, made comfortable, and a thin layer of gel will be applied to help the laser rollers slide evenly over the face.
+You’ll be taken to the laser room, made comfortable, and a thin gel layer will be applied to help the laser rollers slide evenly over the face.